-- 1. Inform and support patient-care decisions through the proper use of drug literature.
-[EPA 4B] - Describe and use pharmacy medication use systems and technology that improve patient safety, pharmacy inventory management, drug / product storage, and medication distribution.
-[EPA 3B, 5B] - 3.
-Demonstrate professionalism, ethical and responsible behavior and show concern for patient welfare at all times while complying with all state and federal legal requirements.
-[EPA4A] - 4.
-Collaborate with fellow peers to analyze a simulated patient case, recommend a patient care plan, and present this information to a simulated interprofessional team.
-[EPA 1B, 1C, 2A] - 5.
-Perform any pharmaceutical calculations needed to accurately dispense a prescription or medication order.
-[EPA 1B, 1C, 5B] - 6.
-Understand the key components and differences of sterile and non-sterile compounding of medication preparation.
-[EPA 5A, 5B]
+Outco me ЕРА CAPE Outcome ACPE Appendix 1

+1. Inform and support patient-care decisions 4B C1.1, C2.1, C3.1 A30

+through the proper use of drug literature.

+2. Describe and use pharmacy medication use 3B, 5B C2.2, C2.4 A19, A31

+systems and technology that improve patient

+safety, pharmacy inventory management, drug

+/ product storage, and medication distribution.

+3. Demonstrate professionalism, ethical and 4A C3.3, C4.4 A18, A23

+responsible behavior and show concern for

+patient welfare at all times while complying

+with all state and federal legal requirements.

+4. Perform any pharmaceutical calculations 1B, 1C, 5B C3.1 A11

+needed to accurately dispense a prescription or

+medication order.

+5. Understand the key components and 5A, 5B C2.2 A09, A31

+differences of sterile and non-sterile

+compounding of medication preparation.